tomchentw/react-prism/README.md

 ## Usage

-This module requires to be bundled with [webpack][webpack]/browserify and loads `react/addons` internally.
+This module requires to be bundled with [webpack][webpack]/browserify.
-WIP: release a UMD version via bower/components.

 First, you have to include [prismjs][prismjs] in your `index.html`: